 4. But I don’t know where to begin.

 I hear two problems: The first one is “I don’t know how to organize all this information, whether to write about my entire family tree or just one branch, what order to put everything in, what to include and what to leave out …” and I could go on.
 It can be overwhelming.
-The Genealogist’s Essential Writing Workshop will help you break it all down into smaller decisions and create an outline to serve as your writing project plan.
+These six tips will help you break it all down into smaller decisions and create an outline to serve as your writing project plan.

 The second problem is “How do I start my story?”
 The first instinct often is with the serviceable-but-not-very-interesting “Fred Smith was born Jan.
 15, 1834 … .”
 If you’re having trouble with your first sentence, go ahead and start this way, then go back and change it once you’ve done more of the writing.
 You also could start somewhere in the middle, then do the beginning later.
 Or start with your most interesting ancestral story.